Ricky Gervais pays tribute as The Office’s Ewen MacIntosh dies aged 50

 MacIntosh was best known as Wernham Hogg accountant Keith Bishop, who had a monotone answerphone message and would have have rather had a career as a DJ.

-Among his memorable scenes were when he ate a scotch egg and when he dressed up as Ali G for Red Nose Day.
+Among his memorable scenes were when he ate a scotch egg after offering inappropriate romantic advice to Martin Freeman’s character Tim, and when he dressed up as Ali G for Red Nose Day.

+Another beloved scene featured an appraisal between Keith and office manager David Brent, played by Gervais.

+Brent could not contain his frustration after the accountant wrote “accounts” as his strength and “eczema” as his weakness.

 The best videos delivered daily